 To get access to the SDK downloads for consoles and associated documentation:

-- See the Developer Portal (dev.epicgames.com/portal) for guidance on applying for console developer access from the platform holders.
+- Go to the Developer Portal at dev.epicgames.com/portal, click SDK & RELEASE NOTES, and click Request access at the bottom for guidance on applying for console developer access from the platform holders.

 - Once you have platform-holder approval, you can apply to Epic Games using the Console Developer Request for Epic Online Services form, which is at eoshelp.epicgames.com.